10 simple ways to lower your cortisol and feel calmer every day

 4. Step Outside Daily

-Natural light helps regulate your body’s internal clock, improving mood and reducing cortisol.
+Natural light exposure (especially first thing in the morning) helps regulate your body’s internal clock, improving mood and regulating cortisol.
 Even 10-minutes outside can make a difference.

 5. Eat Real, Nourishing Foods